RommelTJ/SoftwareDesignerMindset/01_MasteringTheTools/02_TypesAndTypeHints/02_TypesAndTypeHints.md

 # Types and Type Hints

-* But Python is also Strongly typed.
-* A tool like Pylance helps you detect these sorts of mistakes.
 * You can add type hints to function in python, but the compiler won't stop you.
 They are ignored by the interpreter.
   * These are also ignored by the interpreter.
 * Python functions are Callable.
 Also ignored by the interpreter.